JavaScript Playground

 - Instant JavaScript execution — write code, press Run, and see output from Node 24 (or Deno 2.4) in seconds, no setup needed.

-- Full JavaScript syntax highlighting, autocompletion, and error messages — the same editor engine that powers VS Code, right in your browser.
+- Full JavaScript syntax highlighting, autocompletion, and error messages, powered by the same editor engine as VS Code, right in your browser.

-process.stdin(Node) or the DenoreadLinepattern from the playground's input box.
-No install — no Node, npm, or package.json to configure. - Deno 2.4.3 + Node 24 runtime — write modern ES2022+ JavaScript with Node APIs and Deno's standard library, no package.json needed.
+process.stdin(Node) and the DenoreadLinepattern.
+Type lines into the input box and the playground feeds them in order.
+No Node, npm, or package.json to configure on your end. - Deno 2.4.3 + Node 24 runtime — modern ES2022+ JavaScript with Node APIs and Deno's standard library, no package.json needed.

 What you can build in the JavaScript playground